MAMETZ WOOD, 1916 – 2006 -2016

 This painting of a First World War battleground was intended for the Francis Kyle Gallery exhibition “Everyone Sang” on a theme of the war poet Siegfried Sassoon.
 Kyle was aware of the publication of Max Egremont’s groundbreaking biography of Sassoon just the previous year.

-I usually paint from direct observation – with a mind open to nature’s ambivalence, and even a sense that every paradise has its serpent – but in Mametz Wood it was particularly difficult to be unaffected by its poignant historical association.
-Whatever one may feel about the success of the resulting canvas, the actual performance of painting, entirely on site 90 years after the battle, was to me a significant aspect of the artwork.
+I usually paint from direct observation – with a mind open to nature’s ambivalence, and even a sense that every paradise has its serpent – but in Mametz Wood it was particularly difficult for my approach to be unaffected by its historical association and poignant significance.
+Whatever one may feel about the success of the resulting canvas, the actual performance of painting, entirely on-site 90 years after the battle was, to me, an important aspect of the artwork.

 The undulating Picardy landscape has features in common with English chalk countryside.
-About one mile long and three quarters wide, Mametz Wood sits squat and tangled above open slopes.
-I bought a detailed map in the town of Albert, and was able to pinpoint a suitable site in a part ofthe wood which was slightly less gloomy and dense, though with little of the cathedral-like feel of, for example, a Chiltern beech wood.
+About one mile long and three-quarters wide, Mametz Wood crowns a gentle chalk ridge.
+I bought a detailed map in Albert and I was able to pinpoint a suitable site in a slightly less gloomy and dense part of the wood.